BND Hamburger Icon

 Should you leave your PC on or off?

 Many people want to know if they can leave their PC on 24/7.
 Computers have components that will eventually wear out.
 Batteries have only so many recharge cycles.
-LCD panels survive for a certain number of hours.
+Liquid crystal display panels survive for a certain number of hours.
+For a desktop, leaving your PC running all the time may not be taxing, particularly if it’s a regularly used device, because each startup emits a surge of power to the components.

 For a machine that you use regularly, leaving it on may be best.
-For those who use their PC sporadically, shutting it down when they’re done with using it for a while may be best.
+For those who use their PC sporadically, shutting it down when they’re done with using it for a while may be better.
 Also consider sleep mode: This option puts the PC in a lower-power state without shutting it off completely, leaving open any apps or tabs you were using so you can pick up your work where you left off.

 Derek Walter is the founder of Walter Media, which offers writing and content strategy services.
 He is also the author of Learning MIT App Inventor: A Hands-On Guide to Building Your Own Android Apps.